 Before exchange of contracts is made, your lender will require you to get Buildings Insurance for your new home.
 You are responsible for the property as soon as contracts are exchanged.

 Different mortgages require different deposits.
 Even if you put down a deposit of less than 10% you are still liable for 10% of the value of the property if you later pull out of the agreement.
 Therefore if you pay a 5% deposit and pull out of buying the property you will not only lose your deposit but also legally owe an additional 5% of the value of the property.

-After receiving the draft contract from the seller's solicitor, the buyer's solicitor will communicate what is involved.
+After receiving the draft contract from the seller’s Conveyancer, the buyer’s Conveyancer will communicate what is involved.
 Before anyone signs, we must ensure that: